tensorchord/pgvecto.rs/README.md

 ```

 > [!TIP]
 >`vector(n)` is a valid data type only if $1 \leq n \leq 65535$.
-Due to limits of PostgreSQL, it's possible to create a value of type `vector(3)` of $5$ dimensions and `vector` is also a valid data.
+Due to limits of PostgreSQL, it's possible to create a value of type `vector(3)` of $5$ dimensions and `vector` is also a valid data type.
 However, you cannot still put $0$ scalar or more than $65535$ scalars to a vector.
 If you use `vector` for a column or there is some values mismatched with dimension denoted by the column, you won't able to create an index on it.

 You can then populate the table with vector data as follows.